Chapter 2: A Scenery of Life

 In the city block that lodged Orron’s most powerful, the movement of such a party as theirs did not attract any inquisitiveness.
 Regulars and workers barely glanced at the party, while the unaccustomed could not stand around slack jawed for every important looking retinue.

-At the end of a painstakingly maintained front lawn, a carpet of regularly trimmed grass, agaves, yuccas, and year-round blooming flowers from around Orron, waited a large, dull-white carriage with four powerful Moyeganeni horses harnessed.
+At the end of the painstakingly maintained front lawn, a carpet of regularly trimmed grass, agaves, yuccas, and year-round blooming flowers from around Orron, waited a large, dull-white carriage with four powerful Moyeganeni[2] horses harnessed.
 Rraos ascended with sprightly steps; the doors shut firmly behind him.
-The guards took up their respective positions, with three on the open back-seats behind the carriage, and the head of the unit in his special seat behind the coachman.
+The guards took up their respective positions, with three on the open back-seats behind the carriage, and the head of the unit behind the coachman in his special seat.
 When all were seated, the coachman issued a loud command.
+The carriage rumbled down the streets of Orron.

 The journey from the city walls to the Arroxath estate cost less than ten minutes.
 As soon as the carriage drove inside the outer gates and stopped, Rraos wasted no time in getting down and hurrying through the inner ones.
 It was unlike him to rush, but impatience gnawed at him today.

 He sped through the estate grounds in a hurried gait, not caring for the puzzled eyes he drew upon himself.
 The main building felt particularly distant today, but he persevered and crossed the central avenue without outright dashing.
-But just when Rraos finished his upward climb through the stairs, stepping onto the raised courtyard, he was impeded by a figure he had no desire to meet, especially at such a moment.
+Just when Rraos finished his upward climb through the stairs, stepping onto the raised courtyard, he was impeded by a figure he had no desire to meet, especially at such a moment.

 “Oh my!
 Look who decided to show up here?”